liza-minican/pizzabot2/README.md

 This is a pizzabot project that was done in a remote pair-programming setup.
-It asks visitors questions and then pass the answer through some JavaScript logic to give the output to the client in a form of informing messages like cooking time calculated etc.
+This webpage is a pizza bot, it asks you some pizza order related questions and gives feedback with cooking time calculated and the price.
 You can see it live here:
 https://pedantic-feynman-2546dc.netlify.app/